Course of Program Study

 • Frequently Asked Questions

-When will Manhattan College begin using Course Program of Study (CPos)?
+When will Manhattan University begin using Course Program of Study (CPos)?

-Manhattan College will begin using the Course Program of Study tool for Fall 2022 registration for all students whose degree evaluations are in Degree Works.
+Manhattan University will begin using the Course Program of Study tool for Fall 2022 registration for all students whose degree evaluations are in Degree Works.

 What is Course Program of Study (CPoS)?